auth0/docs/articles/api-auth/config/asking-for-access-tokens.md

 Your client app must be authorized to access your API before you can request tokens.

-You can go to the **Authorized Clients** tab of your API in the [APIs section](${uiURL}/#/apis) of the dashboard to verify that the app you are using has been authorized to request access tokens from this API.
+You can go to the **Non Interactive Clients** tab of your API in the [APIs section](${uiURL}/#/apis) of the dashboard to verify that the app you are using has been authorized to request access tokens from this API.

-To add an authorized app, follow the instructions as described in [API Authorization: Using the Auth0 Dashboard](/api-auth/using-the-auth0-dashboard).
+To add an authorized app, follow the instructions as described in [API Authorization: Using the Auth0 Dashboard](/api-auth/config/using-the-auth0-dashboard).

 ### Where to Find the IDs

-To find the values for the parameters referred to in this sample, go to the [Applications](${uiURL}/#/applications) page in the Dashboard, and select the application you want to use.
+To find the values for the parameters referred to in this sample, go to the [Clients](${uiURL}/#/applications) page in the Dashboard, and select the application you want to use.
 There you will find these values:

-  * `YOUR_NAMESPACE`: This is the value of the **Domain** field.
   * `APP_CLIENT_ID`: This is the value of the **Client ID** field.
   * `APP_CLIENT_SECRET`: This is the value of the **Client Secret** field.